-Chaat masala is one unique seasoning.
+Chaat masala (or chat masala) is one unique seasoning.
 A staple of Indian cuisine, it delivers a complex mix of tart, salty, and spicy all rolled into one.
-So how do you make do if you have none in your cupboard and a recipe calling for this delicious spice mix?
-What’s a good chaat masala substitute to get you by?
-Let’s review your best option.
+So how do you make do if you have none in your cupboard and a recipe calling for this delicious fiery spice mix?
+What’s a good chaat masala substitute for getting you by?
+Let’s review your best options.

-The bad news: this spice mix is so unique there’s no optimal substitution.
-But the good news: As with any spice mix, you can get close with ingredients at hand.
-While chaat masala has some unique ingredients like hing and mango powder (amchoor), most of the other ingredients will be readily available (or easily substituted for) in a well stocked spice rack.
+The bad news: this chaat masala is so unique there’s no optimal substitution.
+But the good news: As with any spice mix, you can get close with the ingredients you likely have at hand.
+While chaat masala has some unique ingredients like hing (asafoetida) and mango powder (amchoor), most of the other ingredients will be readily available (or easily substituted for) in a well-stocked spice rack.

 Not a good substitute: Garam masala